Visit the Delta Psi Chapter page on the Sigma website for the most up-to-date chapter information.

 Products and Services

-From its inception, STTI has recognized the value of scholarship and excellence in nursing practice.
-In 1936, STTI became the first U.S. organization to fund nursing research.
-Today, STTI supports these values through its numerous professional development products and services that focus on the core areas of education, leadership, career development, evidence-based nursing, research, and scholarship.
+From its inception, Sigma has recognized the value of scholarship and excellence in nursing practice.
+In 1936, Sigma became the first U.S. organization to fund nursing research.
+Today, Sigma supports these values through its numerous professional development products and services that focus on the core areas of education, leadership, career development, evidence-based nursing, research, and scholarship.
 These products and services advance the learning and professional development of members and all nurses who strive to improve the health of the world’s people.

-- STTI, with its grant-offering partners (corporations, associations, and foundations), contributes more than US $200,000 annually to nursing research through grants, scholarships, and monetary awards.
+- Sigma, with its grant-offering partners (corporations, associations, and foundations), contributes more than US $200,000 annually to nursing research through grants, scholarships, and monetary awards.

 - Online continuing nursing education offers peer-reviewed interactive learning activities that are presented in a variety of learning formats including case studies, evidence-based articles, and module courses.
 These activities are Web-linked to full-text articles and abstracts and are available for continuing nursing education contact hours.